 "The Muller’s Wheel" title is based on the biological concept that mutation and DNA recombination creates cycles of growth and loss.
 It serves as a metaphor for the ebb and flow of the synthesis and creativity Mueller and Mankowski apply to their musical influences.
 The tracks are arranged in historical sequence, and the listener appreciates the cross-pollination between each of these genres.
 Listening from beginning to end creates a cyclical pilgrimage.
 It's rhythms and inventive flights of fancy invite the listener along for many return trips.

-Tobin's first pure jazz recording is Rain Bather, a jazz ensemble 80 minute long play CD.
-Tobin plays B3 organ and composes all the tunes.
+Rain Bather is a jazz ensemble 80 minute long play CD.
 It features superlative solo performances byan all-star band members.
 Most of the tunes are in the jazz-funk-fusion vein, but many others try to break new ground, defying easy labels.

 Click here to learn more about the recording.